python/asyncio/README.rst

 * an interface for passing work off to a threadpool, for times when you absolutely, positively have to use a library that makes blocking I/O calls.

+Note: The implementation of asyncio was previously called "Tulip".

 Installation
 ============